Choosing the Right School

 Cincinnati Public Schools educates children in preschool through 12th grade:

-- Magnet Elementary Schools — (grades K–6 and K–8; preschool at most) Selected by parents via online lottery application
+- Magnet Elementary Schools — (grades K–6 and K–8; preschool at most) Selected by families via the school selection process

-- Neighborhood Schools with Magnet Programs — (grades K–6 and K–8; preschool at most) Neighborhood program assigned by child's home address; Magnet program selected by parents via online lottery
+- Neighborhood Schools with Magnet Programs — (grades K–6 and K–8; preschool at most) Neighborhood program assigned by child's home address; Magnet program selected by families via the school selection process

-- High Schools — (grades 7–12) Selected by students and parents via online lottery application (and paper application for upper grades)
+- High Schools — (grades 7–12 and 9–12) Selected by students and families via the school selection process (and paper application for upper grades)

 - Combination Schools — (grades K–12, 3–12) — John G. Gilligan Digital Academy, Oyler School, Riverview East Academy, Spencer Center for Gifted and Exceptional Children (3–12) and School for Creative and Performing Arts (SCPA) — Entrance by various ways depending on the school